alpv95/Dank-Learning/README.md

 jupyter notebook
 ```

-Navigate in the browser that launched to `im2txt/model_conversion_debug.ipynb` and follow the steps in the notebook.
+Navigate in the browser that launched to `im2txt/model_conversion_debug.ipynb` and follow the steps in the notebook to generate your own memes!